November 23, 2024

 SUPPORT

-More than anything, generations of men and women have bought the Lowa Renegade for its support.
-The boot features a sturdy outsole, durable TPU midsoles, and a full-length nylon stability shank for a stiff base, good foot protection, and torsional rigidity.
-As you can see from the picture, there's very little flex underfoot (as I'm trying to bend the boot).
+More than anything, generations of men and women have bought the LOWA Renegade for its support.
+The boot features a sturdy outsole, durable TPU midsoles, and a full-length nylon stability shank.
+Those three pieces add up to a stiff base, good foot protection, and torsional rigidity.
+As you can see from the picture, there's not much flex underfoot (as I'm trying to bend the boot).
 Renegades also feature an external PU-Monowrap frame for lateral stability and sturdy leather ankle collars, which offer real ankle support.
-Genetics haven't been kind to my lower body, but my weak feet and ankles have felt highly supported in the mid-cut Renegade, even carrying a moderately heavy pack on the rocky trails of Pennsylvania.
+Genetics haven't been kind to my lower body, but my weak feet and ankles have felt highly supported in the mid-cut Renegade, even when I'm carrying a heavier pack on the rocky trails of Pennsylvania.

 Most day hikers will prefer a less supportive boot with more flex underfoot.
-The rugged Renegade is a better match for backpacking or hard-core, off-trail hiking.
+The rugged Renegade is a better match for backpackers, hardcore hikers who prefer tough trails, and heavy-set hikers who need extra support.

 WEIGHT

-With all that support, the Lowa Renegade GTX Mid is heavier than the average hiking boot today.
+With all that support, the LOWA Renegade GTX Mid is heavier than the average hiking boot today.
 My pair (men's size 12) weighs a smidge over three pounds.
-That's not bad for a backpacking boot, but that's 6-8 ounces heavier than most mid-weight hiking boots in my size.
-If you're weighing the Renegade as a backpacking boot, it may be a good choice for you.
-However, if you're primarily a day hiker— or you value weight-savings over support, stability, and durability— I recommend skipping the Renegade and scoping my recommendations for the best lightweight hiking boots.
+That's not bad for a backpacking boot, but that's 4-8 ounces heavier than the typical hiking boot in my size—and pretty much a pound heavier than the lightweight hiking boots in my gear closet.
+If you're weighing the Renegade as a backpacking boot, its weight is reasonable.
+However, if you're primarily a day hiker— or value weight-savings over support, stability, and durability— skip the Renegade and scope my recommendations for the best lightweight hiking boots.

 COMFORT

-Comfort has a lot to do with fit and personal preferences.
+Comfort has a lot to do with fit, hiking style, and personal preferences.
 The Renegade's TPU midsoles give it a firmer feel than most hiking boots, which use EVA foam that's cushier, lighter, and cheaper.
+It's also stiffer than the typical, mid-duty hiking boot.
 If you prefer a firm, supportive feel, you'll probably find the Renegade comfortable.
 [Experienced hikers understand that a firmer boot may be more comfortable on difficult terrain.]
 If you prefer a lot of cushion, you may not find it particularly comfortable.
 [I added Superfeet insoles for a little more cushioning.]
-This category a toss up that will come down to how much cushion you like or need.
+Comfort is a toss up that comes down to how much cushion & support you want.

 FIT

 European brands generally have a narrower fit than US brands with Italian brands running the tightest and narrowest.
-By US standards, the Lowa Renegade fits true to size—slightly narrower than some US brands, but not as narrow as most European brands.
-As a bonus, Lowa offers the Renegade in narrow, regular, and wide sizes.
+By US standards, the LOWA Renegade fits true to size—slightly narrower than some US brands, but not as narrow as most European brands.
+As a bonus, LOWA offers the Renegade in narrow, regular, and wide sizes.
 One of those sizes should fit almost anyone.
 [Pro Tip: REI usually carries all three widths.
-Backcountry carries the standard and wide widths.
-Hikers with wide feet will need to order the wide— and may also need to size up a 1/2 size more than normal to get a wide enough fit.
-It's not the widest wide.]
+Backcountry carries the standard and wide widths (not narrows).
+Hikers with wide feet will need to order the wide and probably size up a full size to get a wide-enough fit—LOWA's wide is not the widest wide.]

 WEATHER PROTECTION

 The nubuck leather uppers in the Renegade are naturally water-resistant and breathable, and they're treated with a durable water repellent and backed up by a waterproof and breathable GORE-TEX membrane.
 That should keep out plenty of water, snow, and mud and limit how swampy your feet get on the trail.
 No hiking boot will keep out the elements indefinitely in sustained wet conditions.
 However, Renegades should keep you drier than most.
 My feet eventually got damp (not soaked) 30+ miles into a 42-mile backpacking trip in steady rain.
 But that's a win in my book.
-Many boots would have surrendered to the mud, puddles, and rain many miles earlier.
-In easier conditions, this boot should be highly waterproof and relatively breathable, given the reliability of GORE-TEX, which is still the industry standard for waterproofing.
-It's also a good choice for winter hiking or even snowshoeing.
+[Plus, the water likely wicked in through my pants and socks— not through the GTX waterproofing.]
+In easier conditions, the LOWA Renegade should be highly waterproof and relatively breathable, given the reliability of GORE-TEX, which is still the industry standard for waterproofing.

 TRACTION